-CMS has been on a fast track to develop quality measures and assessment data in order to comply with the tight deadlines for implementation of the Act.
-Not only are the quality measures being developed quickly, the public comments periods for the newly developed quality measures have very short turnaround time frames; many less than two weeks.
-In addition, several of the comment periods for the quality measure have overlapped.
+CMS had been on a fast track to develop quality measures and assessment data in order to comply with the tight deadlines for implementation of the Act.
+Not only were the quality measures being developed quickly, the public comments periods for the newly developed quality measures had very short turnaround time frames; many less than two weeks.
+In addition, several of the comment periods for the quality measurand assessment items overlapped.